The Cove Noosa

 New wine bar opens in Maleny

 Bringing nightlife to Maleny’s Maple St is boutique wine shop and bar, Spill Wine.
 The tipple aficionados here are committed to popping the cork on smaller and independent producers, leaning more towards natural, organic and biodynamic vino from Australia and around the world.
-The 270-strong line-up of wine is housed on a wall of shelves dedicated to all kinds of juice, and you’ll also find the ultimate snack menu riddled with goods from LP’s Quality Meats, Saison Meats and Alba Bar and Deli.
+The 270-strong line-up of wine is housed on a wall of shelves dedicated to all kinds of juice, and you’ll also find the ultimate snack menu riddled with goods from LP’s Quality Meats and Saison Meats.

 Try barrel-aged beer